sethrj/h5sh/docs/introduction.rst

 Installation
 ============

-As of this writing, ``h5sh`` has not been submitted to PyPI, so it must be installed from source.
+The h5sh utility can be installed through python's pip package manager or manually from source.

 Stable release
 --------------